ricarthor/clicking-buttons-fast-ricky-1/instructions/mission1.md

 In this mission you will find an `index.html` in the root folder.
 This `index.html` will link to other pages that are inside the folder `WWW` (exactly the same as the original one).
 During this mission you will have to create your own `.html` files as well as subfolders.

+Quick Intro:
+* Fork the repo
+* Show until the first step of what students have to do

 `todo:` If you are feeling confused, watch this video with a quick intro on how to do the first steps.

 1. Fork the repo here to REPL.IT